ASleepyCat/tfswitcher/README.md

 ## Caveats

-This has not been tested on Windows or macOS, so YMMV.
+This has not been tested on macOS, so YMMV.

 ## Where's `v0.1.0`?